 Because these values change during assembly, the symbols must be used carefully.
 They can be used as second operand identifiers in machine instructions and as operands in assembler instructions where they are treated as address values.
-They cannot be used in assembler instructions that control the location counter.
-The asterisk symbol (\), used as an operand rather than as an operator in an expression, always has a value equal to the value of the current location counter.
-Throughout the assembly process, CAL/32 maintains a location counter analogous to the hardware location counter contained in the central processing unit (CPU).
-Depending on the organization of the program, this location counter can contain any one of several values.
-For 32-bit programs the location counter may point to the current location in the absolute segment, the pure segment, or the impure segment.
-For 16-bit assemblies, the location counter may point to the current relocatable location.
+They cannot be used in assembler instructions that control the LOC.
+The asterisk symbol (), used as an operand rather than as an operator in an expression, always has a value equal to the value of the current LOC.
+Throughout the assembly process, CAL/32 maintains a LOC analogous to the hardware LOC contained in the central processing unit (CPU).
+Depending on the organization of the program, this LOC can contain any one of several values.
+For 32-bit programs, the LOC may point to the current location in the absolute segment, the pure segment, or the impure segment.
+For 16-bit assemblies, the LOC may point to the current absolute location or the current relocatable location.